rpreiss07/covid19/README.md

 minimized to prevent COVID-19 turning into more than a global nightmare.

 The countries to be analyzed can be configured in the section "Adaptation".
 For some countries/regions the underlying data is further subdivided into provinces/states.
-The code does not yet support this decomposition and the respective countries.
+The code supports only some of these countries.

+The prediction is - of course - just a very wild guess.
+It is not meant to be really used, I just added it so get a very rough idea (to myself) which countries are heading to the worst case.

 Notebook can be used via:
 [Binder Notebook](https://mybinder.org/v2/git/https%3A%2F%2Fgithub.com%2Frpreiss07%2Fcovid19.git/master?filepath=index.ipynb)